zulujive/mypxls/README.md

 - Adding various webhooks for Discord (staff chats, admin actions, etc.)
 - Adding a built-in ban appeal form for Pxls Rust
 - Not letting this project sit for years and being completely untouched (cough cough *Pxls Admin*)

+## Roadmap
+This project is still in its infancy and it's hard to even know exactly what will and won't be implemented in this first release.
+The main focus will be getting the Pxls database connected and ready as this is vital to creating a proper backend.
+Once the database has been properly configured, a system of authentication using session tokens from Pxls will be implemented.
+From there, a simple UI will be developed that gives the barebones functionality to the admin panel.
+As the project progresses, many API endpoints will be developed so as to allow for an increasingly diverse set of integrations.